Changes and Modifications

-All material and content on this Site including but not limited to text, data, articles, designs, software, photos, images, and other information (collectively the "Site Content") are the proprietary property of AWL with all rights reserved.
-Site Content may not be copied, reproduced, distributed, republished, displayed, posted, transmitted, or sold in any form or by any means without AWL's express prior written consent.
+All material and content on a Site including but not limited to text, data, articles, designs, software, photos, images, and other information (collectively "Site Content") are the proprietary property of AWL with all rights reserved.
+Site Content may not be copied, reproduced, distributed, republished, displayed, posted, transmitted, or sold in any form or by any means without AWL's prior written consent.
 You acknowledge that all Site Content is and shall remain the sole property of AWL.
-You may only use access the Site and use the Services for their intended purpose, and any use of the Site or Services that is not expressly authorized herein is strictly prohibited.
+You may only access a Site and use the Services for their intended purpose, and any use of a Site or Services that is not expressly authorized herein is strictly prohibited.

-Nothing on this Site should be construed as granting the User any license or right to use any trademark, whether owned by AWL or a third party, displayed on the Site, without prior written approval of the trademark owner.
-You may not use, copy, duplicate, display, distribute, modify or reproduce any trademark contained on the Site without the prior express written consent of the trademark's owner.
+Nothing on a Site should be construed as granting you any license or right to use any trademark, whether owned by AWL or a third party, displayed on a Site, without prior written approval of the trademark owner.
+You may not use, copy, duplicate, display, distribute, modify or reproduce any trademark contained on a Site without the prior express written consent of the trademark's owner.

 Consent to Conduct Business Electronically

 Because AWL operates its platform online and conducts its business solely through the Internet, you must consent to receive all disclosures, notices, documents, agreements, and information associated with the Services ("Communications") electronically in order to transact business with us.
 This section informs you of your rights when receiving electronic Communications from AWL.

 Electronic Communications: You agree that AWL, its agents and representatives, may provide all Communications to you electronically.
 You may still request a paper copy of any Communication by following the procedure outlined below.
 You also agree all such Communications are electronic records and that, as such, they may be transferred, authenticated, stored, and transmitted by electronic means.
 You may still request a paper copy of any Communication by following the procedure outlined below.